akrobate67/chrome-hyperiums7/README.md

 - Make URLs and e-mail addresses clickable
 - One input for all planets in Global exploitations manager
 - Preview of Space AvgP, Build Costs, Upkeep Costs and Time for Build on Military Build Center
+- Accumulate Ground AvgP when grouping moving fleets by destination
 - Planet statistics on Controlled planets page
 - Planet/Tag statistics on Map/Trading page
 - Buttons for \<b>, \<i>, [\*FL=] and [\*BR=] for personal messages and forum messages